-Definitions reflect meanings used within this book.
-Many Hawaiian words have multiple spellings [with or without diacritical marks] and may have several meanings.
-Some Hawaiian words, especially names, may have ambiguous, layered, and sometimes hidden meanings.
-Words appearing in bold text are defined within this glossary.
+Definitions reflect meanings used within these books.
+Many Hawaiian words have multiple spellings and/or meanings [with or without diacritical marks].
+Names, may have ambiguous, layered, or hidden meanings.
+Words in bold text are defined within this glossary.
 Sourcing a word as "Chinese" indicates it may be the same in both Mandarin and and Yue dialects.

 Adobo.
 Dressing, sauce.
 [Spanish] A Filipino process of cooking, featuring protein or vegetables marinated in a vinegar-and-garlic based sauce, browned in oil, simmered in the marinade.
 The dish is often served with steamed white rice.

 Aficionado.
 Enthusiast.
 [Spanish] Person who is a knowledgeable admirer of a subject or activity.

 * Aloha.
 Love, affection, compassion, loved one.
 Traditional term for greeting and farewell, expressing love, friendship and mercy.

 * Aloha `Oe.
 May you be loved.
 Title of the beloved song written by Queen Lili`uokalani.

 * Auwē.
 Alas, Too bad, or Oh dear.

 Boat Day.
 Between the 1920s and the late 1940s [except during World War II, the arrival of ocean liners at Aloha Tower was a major event in Honolulu.
 In addition to being a communal celebration, the ships and the people they carried contributed greatly to the local economy.
 Passengers were greeted with leis and performances by hula dancers and the Royal Hawaiian Band.
 Boys and young men often dove into the waters of the harbor for coins thrown overboard by the tourists.